ELECTRICAL POWER TRANSFORMER AND INDUCTOR DESIGN

 (volts), N - coil's turns, Ac - core's cross-sectional area (sq.cm), F- frequency (hertz), Br - remanence (gauss)

-In inductors normally the coil current is controlled.
+).
+In power inductors the current is controlled.
 For such "current-driven

 where L - inductance (in henry), Ipk - peak current in amps, B - flux in gauss.
 All units and formulas in this page are given in CGS (see CGS to SI unit converter